christam96/configs/README.md

 # config
-Configuration files for bash and vim, customized by myself.
+Personally customized configuration files for bash and vim.

 Version control for ~/.vimrc config file.
 Using for the purpose of tracking changes over time.